Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 \hypertarget{ref:FEestimator} {\paragraph{Free energy estimator}} An expression or algorithm that takes simulation data and estimates a numerical value for free energies or their differences.
 See Section~\ref{sec:fe_estimators} for a list and description of useful free energy estimators.

 \hypertarget{ref:reduced} {\paragraph{Reduced quantities for homogeneous treatment of different ensembles}}

 We define the reduced energy function $u_i(\vx)$ for state $i$ to be

-where the pressure-volume term $p_i V(\vx)$ is only included in the case of a constant pressure ensemble.
-Other terms may be added to generalize to other ensembles.
-For each state $i$, $\beta_i$ is the inverse temperature, $U_i(\vx)$ the potential energy function (which may include biasing weights), $p_i$ the external pressure.
+where the pressure-volume term $p_i V(\vx)$ is only included in the case of a constant pressure \hyperlink{ref:Ensemble} {ensemble}.
+Other terms, such as chemical potentials, may be added to generalize to other ensembles.
+For each state $i$, $\beta_i$ is the inverse temperature, $U_i(\vx)$ the potential energy function (which may include external \hyperlink{ref:biasingE} {biasing} potentials), $p_i$ the external pressure.
 This formalism allows a very large number of different situations to be described by the same mathematics.

 The reduced free energy $f$ is defined as $f = \beta F$ for the canonical ensemble, or $f = \beta G$ for the isothermal-isobaric ensemble.
-Then all \hyperlink{ref:Distribution} {Boltzmann-like distributions} for the thermodynamic ensembles mentioned above are given in their unnormalized form as $q(\vx) = e^{-u(\vx)}$ and normalized form as $\nu(\vx) = e^{f-u(\vx)}$.
+Then all \hyperlink{ref:Distribution} {Boltzmann-like distributions} for the thermodynamic ensembles mentioned above are given in their un-normalized form as $q(\vx) = e^{-u(\vx)}$ and normalized form as $\nu(\vx) = e^{f-u(\vx)}$.

-\hypertarget{ref:CV}{\paragraph{Collective variable}} A function $\xi$ mapping the full $n$ dimensions configurations $\vx$ to a lower-dimensional representation $\vz$ (sometimes denoted as $\mathbf{s}$ in the literature):
+\hypertarget{ref:CV}{\paragraph{Collective variable (CV)}} A function $\xi$ mapping the full $n$ dimensions configurations $\vx$ to a lower-dimensional representation $\vz$ (sometimes denoted as $\mathbf{s}$ in the literature):

 In the literature, the letter $\xi$ is sometimes used for both the function and the variable.
 The same goes for $\vz$ (and $\mathbf{s}$).